 Mass Storage System - Gyrfalcon

-The Mass Storage System, known as Gyrfalcon, is the primary system for long-term storage of user data in the NREL’s high-performance computing (HPC) data center.
+The Mass Storage System (MSS), known as Gyrfalcon, is a long-term storage system of user data for NREL’s high-performance computing (HPC).

 NREL HPC Operations is in the process of retiring the on-premise MSS capability and has started using a cloud-based data storage capability.

 The vendor has announced end-of-life for the technology previously used to provide MSS (Gyrfalcon).
 In exploring alternatives, a cloud-based solution leverages expertise of the Advanced Computing Operations team and is significantly more cost effective.
 Adequate bandwidth is available to/from Cloud (10x more bandwidth than to/from the previous on-premise MSS).
 Also, a very small percentage of data written to MSS is ever read again, thus prompting a change to a fixed 15-month retention from when data is written to MSS.